Get exclusive member benefits & effect social change. Join Today

 Autoimmune diseases such as lupus can damage blood vessels and can make antibodies against kidney tissue.

-This is an imaging study of kidney function.
+A renal scan is an imaging study of kidney function.

 Additional tests for CKD include:

+CKD is chronic and irreversible.
+Treatment, then, focuses on improving the underlying disease.
 Treatment can also prevent and manage complications of CKD, such as: